 • Names of publishers and their locations

-The commonly used areas for bibliographies include usage in a sentence.
+Bibliographies are commonly used in a sentence.
 They are also used in projects and for answering the research question.
 While citing this bibliography, the writer needs to give all the references.

 Different Kinds of Bibliographies